mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Windows/Languages/PHP/index.md

     *  **Oauth**
        Activate Oauth.

-    *  **Open MacGDBp**
+    *  **Open XDClient**
-       With Xdebug activated you can open the MacGDBp debugger to enable PHP debugging.
+       With Xdebug activated you can open the XDClinet debugger to enable PHP debugging.
-       By default, MacGDBp expects debugging information on port 9000 of localhost.
+       By default, XDClient expects debugging information on port 9000 of localhost.

 ---